A Brief History of the West River Center

 The first half of the 2000’s saw the largest increase in usage at West River.
 Summer camp population reached a high of 1147 campers in 2003 and retreats weekends were full.
 Over 1000’ of shoreline was reclaimed with Living Shorelines through grants from the Chesapeake Bay Trust.
 The fund raising and planning for the new Dining Center got into full gear.
 The Ethel C. Rider Dining Center opened in August of 2009, and just a year later, the old dining hall was remodeled, renamed, and dedicated as the Rev. Thomas B. Ehlers Memorial Hall.

-We are indebted to all those persons whose vision, tenacity, hard work and generous gifts have allowed these grounds to be a place where lies are touched and hearts are changed.
+We are indebted to all those persons whose vision, tenacity, hard work and generous gifts have allowed these grounds to be a place where lives are touched and hearts are changed.
 A place where folks can gather for fellowship, fun and see their faith grow in the “sweet communion” of God’s grace and love along the shores of the West River.